 Once students register for Transfer Connect, they will be paired with a personal Success Coach who will support and motivate them throughout their transfer journey.
 Success Coaches work with students to provide customized enrollment assistance, strategies to graduate faster, tips for a seamless transition, ways to become involved in student life and guidance regarding career choices.

-“We understand how important it is for students, especially those transferring from other educational institutions or those who may have taken a break from their studies, to have a support system with a dedicated and knowledgeable person who is consistently available,” says Pam Cavanaugh, associate vice provost for UCF Connect.
-“Our amazing Success Coaches not only improve graduation and retention rates while reducing transfer shock, but they also remain a constant presence providing motivation and guidance as these students pursue their academic, career and personal goals.”
+“We understand how important it is for students, especially those transferring from other educational institutions or those who may have taken a break from their studies, to have a support system with a dedicated and knowledgeable person who is consistently available,” says Cavanaugh.
+“Our amazing success coaches not only improve graduation and retention rates while reducing transfer shock, but they also remain a constant presence providing motivation and guidance as these students pursue their academic, career and personal goals.”